UdayGangwar790/Rainfall-Prediction-Model/README.md

 ✅ Application:
 Such a model can help in agriculture, event planning, and disaster preparedness by giving early warnings about rainfall.

-Let me know if you want this added to the report or turned into a slide!